stormasm/blog17/_texts/noms.md

 [Satoshi Nakamoto](https://en.wikipedia.org/wiki/Satoshi_Nakamoto) in 2008
 it was mainly used as a new accounting methodology to guarantee that the transactions that were listed was a public ledger for all to see.
 Now the concept has branched out to many other interesting areas of research.
-The products that are evolving from there are fascinating and relevant, I will attempt to outline a few of those in this post.
+The products that are evolving are fascinating and relevant, I will attempt to outline a few of those in this post.

 ---